 Huntington’s Disease is a genetic condition which affects the nerve cells in a person’s brain.
 If you or a family member have been diagnosed with Huntington’s Disease, you can still obtain life insurance.
 Will it be the best life insurance for you?
 Likely not.
 You may be eligible for burial insurance, which is a type of life insurance.
 It is not perfect, but it is life insurance.
 Moreover, you will likely qualify for burial insurance even if you have Huntington’s Disease.
-In this article, we discuss burial insurance for people with Huntington’s Disease as well as other life insurance options.
+In this article, we discuss burial insurance for people with Huntington’s Disease as well as other life and burial insurance options.

 Why Is It Difficult To Obtain Life Insurance With Huntington’s Disease?